 With winter nearly here and the temperatures dropping, a lot of people will be firing up their central heating for the first time since the spring.

-The colder months can be very hard on your boiler, with a variety of problems that can leave you out in the cold if not addressed.
+The colder months can be very hard on your boiler, with a variety of problems that can leave your boiler underperforming.

 Luckily, there are some boiler maintenance tips you can follow to prevent your boiler packing up this winter.

 Your boiler’s manufacturer provides a manual with maintenance instructions.
 Every boiler is different in subtle ways, so following the manufacturer’s instructions is a must.

 If you don’t have the manual, many are available online and most modern models are covered.